Current Student Biographies

 Personal Background

-After a happy childhood growing up in the GTA, I attended an all-girls school in downtown Toronto that strongly emphasized female empowerment and leadership.
-My early aspirations for medicine led me to pursue a Bachelor of Science (Honours) degree at Queen’s University in Kingston, ON, where I majored in Life Sciences.
-After graduation, I returned to the big city to continue my education at the University of Toronto where I completed a Master of Science in Medical Biophysics.
+After growing up in the GTA, my early aspirations for medicine led me to pursue a Bachelor of Science (Honours) degree at Queen’s University in Kingston, ON, where I majored in Life Sciences.
+After graduation, I returned to Toronto to continue my education at the University of Toronto where I completed a Master of Science in Medical Biophysics.
 My previous research experiences, and my many mentors, have fostered my curiosity and passion for medicine and translational research.
 I am excited to continue exploring the intersection of research and clinical practice at the University of Toronto through the combined MD/PhD program.
 Outside of school, you can find me hiking, rock climbing, camping and enjoying the outdoors with a furry friend always close by.

 Research Interests